vimcaw/tocbot/README.md

 smoothScrollDuration: 420,
 // Callback for scroll end (requires: smoothScroll).
 scrollEndCallback: function (e) {},
-// Headings offset between the headings and the top of the document.
+// Headings offset between the headings and the top of the document (this is meant for minor adjustments).
 headingsOffset: 0,
 // Timeout between events firing to make sure it's
 // not too rapid (for performance reasons).